boto/boto3/docs/source/guide/events.rst

 :Description:
   This event is emitted before validation of the parameters passed to client method.
-Use this event to inject or modify parameters prior to the parameters are validated and built into a request that is sent over the wire.
+Use this event to inject or modify parameters prior to the parameters being validated and built into a request that is sent over the wire.

 :Keyword Arguments Emitted: